Written by Heather Flockton, Bluefruit Test Engineer

 We aim to have a ratio of one tester to two developers, and our main role is to assist the team in achieving the highest quality in our software releases.
 In order to achieve this we need to have a deep knowledge of the project and the products we are working on and have regular involvement in client liaisons.

 Testing in an Agile World

-It’s not uncommon for testing to happen at the end of a project, after week or month’s worth of work.
-Even some agile software teams still test at the end rather than at each sprint (or even in the middle of the sprints).
-However, at Bluefruit we believe in being agile at every layer of our process, which means testing thoroughly throughout and using test driven development.
-To establish what the development criteria is, we have a 3 Amigos meeting with our client, the lead software engineer and a test engineer (though, often they feature additional attendees).
-During the discussion, the Amigos work together to outline a selection of features, implemented by the software engineers, and their acceptance tests, carried out by the test engineers.
+In much of the world of software development, it’s not uncommon for testing to happen at the end of a project, after weeks or months of work.
+Even some Agile software teams still test at the end rather than at each sprint (or even in the middle of the sprints).
+However, at Bluefruit we believe in being Agile at every layer of our process, which means testing thoroughly throughout and using Test-Driven Development.

 The main benefit to this methodology is that it is iterative, allowing for extreme flexibility and delivery of high quality software.
 Activities can be regularly communicated, reviewed and adjusted to suit the requirements of the client.
 Each project is completed in sprints; typically, a two-week cycle of processes resulting in a software release, a detailed test report and a demo video.